kevintpeng/Learn-Something-Every-Day/UWaterloo/CS247: Software Engineering Principles.md

 1. No duplicate elements: forall i,j : O to `size` - 1 | i ≠ j => elements[i] ≠ elements[j]
 2. only nullptr above index `size`: forall i > `size`-1 | elements[i] == nullptr

+Representation invariants for linked list
+- header's data field is a null ptr (header is a special node)
+- head of list is never nullptr since it points to heaer node -` n1.next.prev == n1`

+Linked list implementation note: We can change the representation invariant, affecting what edge cases we need to deal with.

+- What if we strengthen our invariant by requiring all element fields are not nullptr?
+Then we can dispense with using size to count nodes when traversing list.
+- What if we weaken our invariant on initial values of header's prev & next, allowing nullptr?
+Then we need to reintroduce code for special cases.
+- **Structural invariants** describe relationships with other data elements.
+- **Value invaraints** describe restrictions on data values (like sets can't have duplicates)